7RU7H/Archive/Cloud/Cloud-Hacking/Azure-Hacking.md

-These are just ideas and things I have found.
-Nothing tested or works just ideas.
+Warning I have no idea whether anything works.
+These are just ideas and things I have found from learning some Azure.
 There are better resources...
-I will hopeful research these
+I will hopeful research these at some point.
+This just a place for me to be creative, which I yet to really succeed in, in this field in any meaningful sense.

 ## Objectives